 Everyone loves receiving flowers.
-They are a wonderful way to commemorate accomplishments, show your love and your support, and remind your loved ones that you are thinking of them.
-Typically a fresh bouquet will only last a few days.
-But there are ways that you can prolong the life of your beautiful bouquet.
-Here are some tips and tricks to consider:
+They are a wonderful way to commemorate accomplishments, show your love and support, and remind your loved ones that you are thinking of them.
+Typically, a fresh bouquet will only last a few days.
+But there are simple ways to prolong your beautiful bouquet’s life.

 Here are six tips and tricks to help keep your floral arrangement alive longer!

 You should make it a habit to always cut the stems of your flowers before placing them in water.
 Use a sharp knife or scissors to re-cut each stem before it enters the vase.
 Cutting on a slight angle will increase the surface area for water uptake.
 Making the cuts in the sink underwater will ensure air doesn’t block the water-conducting tissues at the end of the stem.
 Do not crush or tear the stems; it will restrict water uptake and give bacteria microbes more entry points.

 Picking the correct size vase is essential for the life of your cut flower arrangement.
 You want to ensure the clipped stems fit nicely into the vase’s opening.
 If the opening is too narrow, the flower stems might look cramped or squished, so either remove some flowers to create a smaller bunch or find a larger vase to utilize.
 If your vase’s opening is too wide, the arrangement will not have any form or shape.